 Risk Response Strategies for Negative Risks (Threats)

-Risk is an uncertain event or condition which has impacts the project objectives in case of it’s occurrence.
+Risk Response Strategies for Negative Risks – Risk is an uncertain event or condition which has impacts the project objectives in case of its occurrence.
 This impact may be positive or negative.
 Risk is an unforeseen event which may or may not happen, but you must identify risks and develop risk response strategies for your project’s health.
+If the risk is negative, you need to develop negative risk response strategies.

-If the impact of the event is favourable, the risk can be classified as a positive risk or an opportunity.
-And if the if the impact of the event is unfavourable, the risk can be classified as a negative risk or a threat.
+On the other hand, if the impact of the event is favorable, the risk can be classified as a positive risk or an opportunity.

-Project teams seek ways to realize the positive risks and reduce the impacts of negative risks.
+Project teams seek ways to realize positive risks and reduce the impacts of negative risks.

 Risk Response Strategies